 - Agree on how information will be shared.
 For any VMI supplier to successfully manage their customers’ inventory, they need necessary information shared with them in a timely manner.
 Ensure the retailer is prepared to share forecasts and production schedules on a regular basis.

 - Keep communication channels open.
 Retailers and suppliers should meet regularly to set goals, discuss steps to reach those goals, and evaluate progress.
 Both parties should also be prepared to tackle any problems that may arise in the supply chain together.

-Communication is a crucial component to a successful VMI system.
+Communication is a crucial component to a successful VMI solution and VMI strategy.
 Any changes in project management, supply chain logistics, or customer needs must be communicated from retailer to supplier as soon as possible to avoid backorders, extra inventory, or unhappy customers.